High-dimensional scaling limits and fluctuations of online least-squares SGD with smooth covariance: Introduction

 Our approach is also motivated by the larger literature available on analyzing interacting particle systems.
 See, for example,~\cite{kipnis1998scaling, liggett1999stochastic, zeitouni2004random, sznitman2004topics, darling2008differential,spohn2012large}.
-The interacting particle system in~\eqref{eq:centralized online SGD} can either exhibit long-range or short-range interactions depending on the structure of the covariance matrix $\Sigma_d$.
+The interacting particle system in~\eqref{eq:centralized online SGD} can either exhibit long-range or short-range interactions, depending on the structure of the covariance matrix $\Sigma_d$.
 The case when the covariance matrix $\Sigma_d$ is ``smooth'' in an appropriate sense, thereby prohibiting abrupt changes in the entries of the covariance matrix, corresponds to the regime of long-range interactions.
-Examples of such covariance matrices include bandable and circulant covariance matrices.
-In this work, we work in the long-range interaction regime.
-Alternatively, the case when covariance matrix is ``rough'', which allows for certain degree of abrupt changes between the entries (allowing, for example, various patterns of structured sparsity in $\Sigma_d$) corresponds to the regime of short-range interactions.
-For last few decades, a large number of works on interacting particle system focused on the connection between the scaling limit of the fluctuation in interacting particle systems and the Kardar-Parisi-Zhang (KPZ) equation.
-See, for example, \cite{BG97, BS10,quastel2011introduction, corwin2012kardar, CST18,G17,CGST18}.
-Many of those works demonstrated that the fluctuation of the height function of the associated particle system converges to the KPZ equation under weak noise scaling.
-A handful set of those works including some recent breakthroughs \citep{MQR21,DOV22,QS23} showed convergence towards the KPZ fixed point under the so called KPZ scaling of space, time and fluctuation.
-Our fluctuation results in the current work for the long-range interaction case does not reproduce the KPZ equation or the KPZ fixed point in the limit.
-However, we do believe that in the short-range regime, the scaling limits would lead to those unprecedented limiting behavior even for the seemingly simple problem of solving least-squares with online SGD.
-In a forthcoming work, we investigate the case of short-range interactions in detail.
+Examples of such covariance matrices include bandable and circulant covariance matrices that arise frequently in practice~\citep{gray2006toeplitz}.